abdurrehman2002/React-Native-F.B-Clone/README.md

 # Description
-This is a Pizza Delivery website.This website is fully developed in react js.
+This is a facebook clone app.This App is fully developed in React Native
 # Installation
 Install my-project with npm